Blitzapps/blitz-orm/readme.md

 # Blitz-orm
 Blitz-orm is an Object Relational Mapper (ORM) for graph databases that uses a JSON query language called Blitz Query Language (BQL).
 BQL is similar to GraphQL but uses JSON instead of strings.
+This makes it easier to build dynamic queries.

 Blitz-orm is similar to other ORM packages such as Prisma.
-You define a BQL schema and it gets translated to different databases (currently only compatible with TypeDB).
+You define a BQL schema and it gets translated to different databases (currently only compatible with TypeDB but a dgraph adapter in the oven).

 ## Compatibility
 Currently, the only database that is compatible with Blitz-orm is TypeDB.
 The goal is to build adapters for other graph databases such as Dgraph and Neo4j, as well as classic databases like PostgreSQL and MongoDB in the future.